-When heartbeats suddenly become more noticeable, they are called heart palpitations.
+Heart palpitations are heartbeats that suddenly become more noticeable.
 Sometimes they can feel as though the heart has skipped a beat.

-Palpitations can also feel like the heart is pounding, fluttering, or beating irregularly.
+Palpitations can feel like the heart is pounding, fluttering, or beating irregularly.
 A person may experience these sensations in the throat or the neck.
-They can last for a few seconds or several minutes.

-A heart palpitation happens when someone suddenly feels one or more heartbeats.
-Because the heart pumps blood automatically, people are usually unaware of individual beats.
+A heart palpitation happens when someone becomes aware of their heartbeat, which may feel too fast, slow, or irregular.
+The heart pumps blood automatically, so people may usually be unaware of individual beats.

 This pumping allows the blood to circulate throughout the body, delivering oxygen and other essential components.
-The heart has four chambers that are attached by one-way valves.
+The heart has four chambers attached with one-way valves.

-A heartbeat is a pumping action that takes about 1 second and happens in two parts:
+A heartbeat is a pumping action that happens in two parts:

 - Part 1: As blood collects in the upper two chambers, an electrical signal causes a contraction that pushes blood to the lower chambers.

-- Part 2: Blood is pushed from the heart into the lungs, where it is mixed with oxygen before circulating around the body.
+- Part 2: One side of the heart pushes blood to the lungs, where it mixes with oxygen, and the other side circulates oxygenated blood around the body.

-Below is an interactive animation of a normal heartbeat.
+Below is an interactive animation of a typical heartbeat.

 Explore the animation with your mouse pad or touchscreen.

-The heart skipping a beat can be the result of a number of factors, including:
+The heart skipping a beat can be the result of several factors, including:

 1. Lifestyle triggers